Image via Wikipedia

 Want to Help Families Survive the Economy?
 Volunteer.

 With debt, foreclosures, unemployment and heating costs on the rise, low-income families often find themselves falling behind.
-To help bring some relief during the upcoming tax season, the Center for Economic Progress is recruiting volunteers to help bring free tax and financial services to families who need them most.
+To help bring some relief during the upcoming tax season, the Center for Economic Progress is recruiting volunteers to [Read it all]

 ProPublica Helps You Localize the Stimulus Plan Money